nongfenqi/dokuwiki_plantuml/README.markdown

-# This plugin is not maintained anymore

----

 This plugin integrates [PlantUML](http://plantuml.sourceforge.net) into the [DukuWiki](http://www.dokuwiki.org) wiki engine.
 It allows to generate UML graph images from simple description text block.